emilyjspencer/Bank-Tech-Test/README.md

 This is a tech test taken during Week 10 of the Makers Academy course.

 Click [here](#specification) for the specification.
-The link to the user stories (created by me based on the specification) can be found [here](#user-stories)
+The link to the user stories (created by me and based on the specification) can be found [here](#user-stories)

 ## Technologies & Design Principles

-The app has been written using the Ruby programming language and testing using the RSpec testing framework.
+The app has been written using the Ruby programming language and tested using the RSpec testing framework.

 I have used a test-driven approach to create the application.